decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-smart-wearables.md

 weight: 4
 ---

-Once you export your smart wearable, you’ll have to upload it to the builder.
-This document will cover the process of uploading smart wearables.
+After generating your smart wearable using the [SDK7](/creator/development-guide/sdk7/smart-wearables/), the next step is to upload it to the builder.
+This document explains the process of uploading, publishing and putting Smart Wearables up for sale.

 #### Uploading Your File

 Remember that you need to create a collection before you can upload your file.
-If you don’t know how to do that, check [Creating a Collection](/creator/wearables-and-emotes/manage-collections/creating-a-collection.md).
-To upload your wearable, just drag and drop the file on the **_New Item_** window or browse your computer.
-It will automatically detect if the file is an emote or wearable. **Remember that the collection max file size is 2MB**.
+If you don’t know how to do that, chec [Creating a Collection](/creator/wearables-and-emotes/manage-collections/creating-a-collection.md).
+To upload your smart wearable, just drag and drop the file on the **_New Item_** window or browse your computer.
+It will automatically detect if the file is a smart wearable. **Remember that the collection max file size is 2MB**.

 <img src="/images/wearables-and-emotes/uploading-smart-wearables/01_new_item.png" width="400" />